 Someplace in there we purchased our Amiga computer based “Video Toaster” system, giving us better graphics and switching capabilities along with the beginnings of 3D animation.
 In looking back, some was disturbingly not so good, and others was pretty amazing for the times.
 When Newtek, the makers of the Video Toaster, came out with the “Flyer” add on we jumped early.
 This system allowed us to actually edit video inside the computer!
 It was amazing, it was earth shattering, it was state of the art and not $40,000 like the Avid systems of time.
 It wasn’t cheap though.
 It required HUGE FAST hard drives.
 The most we could muster was enough to get a pair of 4GB hard drives and a tape backup system.
 Those hard drives cost over $7,000.00!
 Amazing where it has come!

 Times changed, the educated partner moved on and so did Sight & Sound.
 Trying to walk the fine line of equipment that was “good enough” for our clients without being so expensive as to be cost prohibitive we moved on to DVCam.
 Computers changed and we switched to the PC format since Apple was going bankrupt when we had to make the change.
 We purchased the PC version of the Newtek Video Toaster and still use it for certain projects today.
 We edited a lot of projects on Speed Razor and eventually ended up using Avid Media Composer on a PC.
-High Definition came along and we followed suit eventually purchasing our Sony EX3.
-And now times are changing faster than ever, and we are working to keep up, not quite on the expensive “bleeding edge” but close behind!
-We can now offer aerial video with a Unmanned Aerial System and have a fantastic brushless gimbal system for amazingly smooth handheld video.
+High Definition came along and we followed suit eventually purchasing a Sony EX3 followed years later by a 4K Sony FX9.
+We offer drone video with large and small drones depending on the need.

 We have served innumerable clients down through the years, mostly with small projects.
 If we have a crew of three on a job it’s feeling pretty big!
 Our main clients have been government agencies, such as the US Forest Service, The Wildland Fire Lessons Learned Center, the Office of State Fire Marshal for Oregon and many others.
 One of our specialties is making people that aren’t used to being on camera feel comfortable with the process and give a good interview.
 We try to make everyone we are working with feel at ease with the project by listening to their needs and ideas, explaining in non-technical talk how we are going to proceed and communicating with them throughout to lessen the anxiety, and being very open about how the project is going, both good and bad.
 Most of our clients are returns, so that says a lot right there.
 We do our best to make the daunting process of creating a video as fun and inclusive as possible!